convox/rack/Development.md

 ## Local Rack Docker VM

-A local Rack is started with `convox start` which requires a working Docker environment.
-To setup a Docker environment, see the [Docker Machine](https://docs.docker.com/machine/) docs.
+A local Rack is started with `convox start` which requires a working Docker machine environment.
+To setup a Docker environment by creating a Docker machine, see the [Docker Machine](https://docs.docker.com/machine/) docs.
 You can then run the project:

 ```
 $ docker-machine start default